apache/nuttx/configs/sam4l-xplained/README.txt

     b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-Configuration sub-directories
------------------------------

-  ostest:
-    This configuration directory performs a simple OS test using examples/ostest.

   NOTES:

+  1. These configurations use the mconf-based configuration tool.
+To change any of these configurations using that tool, you should:

+    a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+    b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    1. This configuration provides test output on USART0 which is available on EXT1 or EXT4 (see the section "Serial Consoles" above).
-The virtual COM port could be used, instead, by reconfiguring to use USART1 instead of USART0:
+  2. Unless stated otherwise, all configurations generate console output of on USART0 which is available on EXT1 or EXT4 (see the section "Serial Consoles" above).
+The virtual COM port could be used, instead, by reconfiguring to use USART1 instead of
+     USART0:

        System Type -> AT91SAM3/4 Peripheral Support
          CONFIG_SAM_USART0=y
          CONFIG_SAM_USART1=n

        Device Drivers -> Serial Driver Support -> Serial Console CONFIG_USART0_SERIAL_CONSOLE=y

        Device Drivers -> Serial Driver Support -> USART0 Configuration
          CONFIG_USART0_2STOP=0
          CONFIG_USART0_BAUD=115200
          CONFIG_USART0_BITS=8
          CONFIG_USART0_PARITY=0
          CONFIG_USART0_RXBUFSIZE=256
          CONFIG_USART0_TXBUFSIZE=256

-    2. This configuration is set up to use the NuttX OABI toolchain (see above).
-Of course this can be reconfigured if you prefer a different toolchain.
+  3. Unless otherwise stated, the configurations are setup for Linux (or any other POSIX environment like Cygwin under Windows):

+     Build Setup:
+       CONFIG_HOST_LINUX=y   : Linux or other POSIX environment

+  4. These configurations use the older, OABI, buildroot toolchain.
+But that is easily reconfigured:

+     System Type -> Toolchain:
+       CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
+       CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

+     If you want to use the Atmel GCC toolchain, here are the steps to do so:

+     Build Setup:
+       CONFIG_HOST_WINDOWS=y   : Windows
+       CONFIG_HOST_CYGWIN=y    : Using Cygwin or other POSIX environment

+     System Type -> Toolchain:
+       CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : General GCC EABI toolchain under windows

+     This re-configuration should be done before making NuttX or else the subsequent 'make' will fail.
+If you have already attempted building NuttX then you will have to 1) 'make distclean' to remove the old configuration, 2) 'cd tools; ./configure.sh sam3u-ek/ksnh' to start with a fresh configuration, and 3) perform the configuration changes above.

+     Also, make sure that your PATH variable has the new path to your Atmel tools.
+Try 'which arm-none-eabi-gcc' to make sure that you are selecting the right tool.  setenv.sh is available for you to use to set or PATH variable.
+The path in the that file may not, however, be correct for your installation.

+     See also the "NOTE about Windows native toolchains" in the section call "GNU Toolchain Options" above.

+Configuration sub-directories
+-----------------------------

+  ostest:
+    This configuration directory performs a simple OS test using examples/ostest.
+See NOTES above.

+    NOTES:

   nsh:
     This configuration directory will built the NuttShell.

-    NOTES:

-    1. This configuration provides test output on USART0 which is available on EXT1 or EXT4 (see the section "Serial Consoles" above).
-The virtual COM port could be used, instead, by reconfiguring to use USART1 instead of USART0:

-       System Type -> AT91SAM3/4 Peripheral Support
-         CONFIG_SAM_USART0=y
-         CONFIG_SAM_USART1=n

-       Device Drivers -> Serial Driver Support -> Serial Console CONFIG_USART0_SERIAL_CONSOLE=y

-       Device Drivers -> Serial Driver Support -> USART0 Configuration
-         CONFIG_USART0_2STOP=0
-         CONFIG_USART0_BAUD=115200
-         CONFIG_USART0_BITS=8
-         CONFIG_USART0_PARITY=0
-         CONFIG_USART0_RXBUFSIZE=256
-         CONFIG_USART0_TXBUFSIZE=256

-    2. This configuration is set up to use the NuttX OABI toolchain (see above).
-Of course this can be reconfigured if you prefer a different toolchain.
+See NOTES above.